zephyrosjyd/apollo-server/v3/src/liftoff/readme.md

 ### Asynchronous configuration

-We can use `def.async` to asynchronously define a ref:
+We can use `def.async` to asynchronously define column values:

 ```typescript
 Launch(() => {